 Study of Religions MA Degrees: Enquiries and Useful Information

-The Department currently offers two Masters programmes, details of which can be viewed by clicking on the following links:
+The Department currently offers four Masters programmes, details of which can be viewed by clicking on the following links:

 Formal applications for admission to the Master degrees in the Department of the Study of Religions should be made via the School's admissions system.
 An application form is available on-line.
 Students also applying for funding awards and scholarships will need to submit their application for a place by the end of January, and certainly no later than 4 weeks before the deadline for the submission of the award or application.
 Any queries about the application process should be addressed to the Admissions office (email@example.com).